openanaffa/lfi3a/README.md

 # LFI3A Programming Language Documentation

-LFI3A (pronounced "lfi-3a") is a beginner-friendly programming language that blends programming concepts with Moroccan Arabic (Darija) vocabulary.
+LFI3A (pronounced "lfj-ʕa") is a beginner-friendly programming language that blends programming concepts with Moroccan Arabic (Darija) vocabulary.
 Created by Oussama Jabrane as a personal project to break free from the "computer fixer" stereotype, LFI3A offers a unique and culturally-inspired approach to learning programming.

 ## 📋 Table of Contents